 There are so many things wrong with how the movie shows Christian doing his “investigating.”
 For starters, Christian wants to go to the Watson family home unannounced to talk to Monique’s parents, but he doesn’t know where they live.
 Instead of researching this information, like any good journalist would do (and the information would be very easy to find by using The Chronicle’s address-finding resources), he decides to go to the neighborhood where the Watson family lives, with the hope that someone can tell him which building is the one where the family resides.
 Christian walks around a cluster of housing projects, and then asks a group of four young African American men hanging around outside the buildings if they know where the Watson family lives.

 The guy who appears to be the leader of the group is named Reggie Green (played by Leopold Manswell), and he can immediately tell that Christian isn’t street-smart at all and takes full advantage of Christian’s ignorance.
 Reggie basically tells Christian that the only way that he’ll tell Christian where the Watson family lives is if Christian pays him.
-Christian gives Reggie $100, just so Reggie can point to the building where the Watson family lives.
+Christian gives $100 to Reggie, just so Reggie can point to the building where the Watson family lives.

 Christian goes to the building and looks at the mailboxes to find out which one is for the Watsons’ apartment.
 And because this is an apartment in “the ghetto,” of course the elevators don’t work, so Christian has to walk up to the fourth-floor apartment by using the stairs.
 His unannounced visit is a disaster.